 In order to successfully design equitable programs to achieve the proposed objective below, NRDC recommends that the EMWG align on general program best practices that would inform the program design for the suite of Equity Segment programs overseen by the PAs.
 A number of these best practices were derived from the original proposals for various objectives and/or metrics.
 Progress toward the following items would be reported on in the forthcoming program implementation plans (IPs) and/or via annual reporting to enable Energy Division and stakeholders to track progress, but would not have numeric targets:

-Engage communities to identify prioritized needs and to inform program design.
+Engage communities and community-based organizations to identify prioritized needs and to inform program design.

 Prioritize customers and communities in greatest need (e.g., economic hardship/energy burden, heat-wave impact, pandemic impact, etc.), which should be identified in collaboration with community partners.
-Such prioritization should not exclude customers or communities that are generally eligible to participate in Equity Segment programs but may fall outside the identified prioritization categories.
+Such prioritization should not exclude customers or communities that are generally eligible to participate in Equity Segment programs but may not meet the criteria to be included in the prioritization categories.

 Support concurrent equity efforts, such as those that align with related Social Determinants of Health (e.g., physical environment).

-Advance climate resiliency (e.g., keeping indoors cool during heatwaves and ensuring tight building shell to protect from wildfire smoke).
+Advance climate resiliency (e.g., keeping indoors cool during heatwaves and ensuring tight building shell to protect from wildfire smoke and flooding).

 Align with local grid reliability needs (e.g., focus efforts that reduce energy usage at critical times and locations).